 The Environmental Water Advisory Group advises on the use of water for the environment from a number of sources including the environmental water provisions of the Water Sharing Plan for the Lachlan Regulated River Water Source 2003, adaptive water held by the Department of Planning and Environment (former Office of Environment and Heritage) and allocations made available from entitlements held by the Commonwealth Environmental Water Office.

 Range of stakeholders

-Group members represent a range of stakeholders including the Aboriginal community, Lachlan landholders and water users (including floodplain graziers, irrigators, stock and domestic users), the Lake Cowal Foundation, the Department of Planning, Industry and Environment’s Energy and Science group (DPIE–EES), the NSW Department of Primary Industries (DPI) Fisheries, Lachlan Valley Water, WaterNSW, the Murray Darling Basin Authority, the Commonwealth Environmental Water Office (CEWO) and University of Canberra.
+Group members represent a range of stakeholders including the Aboriginal community, Lachlan landholders and water users (including floodplain graziers, irrigators, stock and domestic users), the Lake Cowal Foundation, the Department of Planning and Environment’s Environment and Heritage Group (DPE–EHG), the NSW Department of Primary Industries (DPI) Fisheries, Lachlan Valley Water, WaterNSW, the Murray Darling Basin Authority, the Commonwealth Environmental Water Office (CEWO) and University of Canberra.